 As we discovered last time, there is no shortage of variety in pet foods.
-Store bought foods now come in all sorts of classes and although this can seem overwhelming, it’s actually great news since, with so many choices available, you can be sure you’ll find something to suit both your dog, your budget and your lifestyle.
+Store-bought dog foods now come in all sorts of classes and although this can seem overwhelming, it’s actually great news since, with so many choices available, you can be sure you’ll find something to suit both your dog, your budget and your lifestyle.

-In Part 1 we looked into the differences between complete and complementary foods but in this article we’ll go one step further and will start examining all of the different methods that are used to make store bought foods, how they can affect the food and their pros and cons for both you and your dog.
+In Part 1 we looked into the differences between complete and complementary dog foods but in this article we’ll go one step further and will start examining all of the different methods that are used to make store-bought dog foods, how they can affect the dog food and their pros and cons for both you and your dog.

-Dry foods are by a country mile the most popular category of dog foods all over the world.
-They generally offer good value for money and, crucially, they are about as convenient as it gets.
+Dry dog foods are by a country mile the most popular category of dog foods all over the world.
+Dry dog foods generally offer good value for money and, crucially, they are about as convenient as it gets.

 The vast majority of dry dog foods are made by a process called extrusion.
 Extrusion basically involves the ingredients being ground, mixed and passed though what is essentially a giant steam cooker before being cut into biscuit shapes and dried with currents of hot air.
 It is quick, consistent, relatively easy and inexpensive so an obvious choice for manufacturers.
 It does however involve some pretty high temperatures and pressures which may result in the loss of some of the natural nutrients contained in the raw ingredients.

 Baking typically involves the biscuits passing slowly through a long oven atop a conveyor belt.

 It allows biscuits to be made using lower pressures than extrusion which may leave more of the natural nutrients intact but it also tends to require the inclusion of wheat gluten to bind the biscuits which might not agree with all dogs.

 Cold-pressed Dog Foods